 At least one of our in-licensed patent cases related to our KER-047 product candidate has been funded in part by the U.S. government and, therefore, is subject to certain federal regulations pursuant to the Bayh-Dole Act of 1980, or the Bayh-Dole Act, and it is possible that additional patent filings we may choose to in-license in the future may also be subject to similar regulations.
 In particular, the federal government retains a "nonexclusive, nontransferable, irrevocable, paid-up license" for its own benefit to inventions produced with its financial assistance.
 The Bayh-Dole Act also provides federal agencies with "march-in rights."
 March-in rights allow the government, in specified circumstances, to require the contractor or successors in title to the patent to grant a "nonexclusive, partially exclusive, or exclusive license" to a "responsible applicant or applicants."
-If the patent owner refuses to do so, the government may grant the license itself.
+If the patent overr refuses to do so, the government may grant the license itself.
 Intellectual property discovered under government-funded programs are also subject to certain reporting requirements, compliance with which may require us or our licensors to expend substantial resources.
 Such intellectual property is also subject to a preference for U.S. industry, which may limit our ability to contract with foreign product manufacturers for products covered by such intellectual property.
 Moreover, we sometimes collaborate with academic institutions to accelerate our preclinical research or development.
 While it is our policy to avoid engaging our university partners in projects in which there is a risk that federal funds may be commingled, we cannot be sure that any co-developed intellectual property will be free from government rights pursuant to the Bayh-Dole Act.
-Further, we may choose to license intellectual property in the future that may be subject to government rights pursuant to the Bayh-Dole Act.
-If, in the future, we co-own or license in technology which is critical to our business that is developed in whole or in part with federal funds subject to the Bayh-Dole Act, our ability to enforce or otherwise exploit patents covering such technology may be adversely affected.
+If, in the future, we may choose to license in technology which is critical to our business that is developed in whole or in part with federal funds subject to the Bayh-Dole Act.
+If, in the future, we co-own or license in technology which is critical to our business that is devel